 As material component temperatures become colder and start to drop below 60°F, they increase in material viscosity.
-An increase in material viscosity increases the material's resistance to flow and can result in the following:
+An increase in material viscosity, increases the materials resistance to flow and can result in the following:

 - Single component systems that utilize accelerators become difficult to mix.
-If the accelerator is not thoroughly mixed with the polyurethane, the cure of the material can be slowed down. - Plural component systems also become more difficult to mix together.
+If the accelerator is not thoroughly mixed with the coating, the cure of the material can be slowed down. - Plural component systems also become more difficult to mix together.
 If a thorough mix is not obtained, the off-ratio mixture can cause improper curing. - Polyurethanes become more difficult to spray.
 They produce erratic spray pressures, poor atomization, fingering at the spray tip or a complete loss of the spray pattern.
 Some applicators are tempted to add solvent to the polyurethane material so that it can be sprayed.
 Unfortunately, adding solvent may slow down the cure time and change the thixotropy and resulting dry film thickness.
-All of this can lead to material puddles, uneven coating coverage and an added expense to the job cost in the form of downtime. - Accelerators and catalysts are packaged to provide good potlife and reasonable cure of materials at 70° to 90°F. As material temperatures become colder and start to drop below 60°F, the potlife of the material is increased and the speed of the cure may be severely reduced.
+All of this can lead to material puddles, uneven coating coverage and an added expense to the job cost in the form of downtime. - Accelerators and catalysts are packaged to provide good potlife and reasonable cure of materials at 70° to 90°F. As material temperatures become colder and start to drop below 60°F, the potlife of the material is increased but the speed of the cure may be severely reduced.
 If the material is applied at 60°F (material temperature) and the air temperature drops to 40°F or below, the cure is slowed down; particularly if windy conditions exist.
 The cure is further retarded due to slow solvent evaporation at cold temperatures.
 Materials that normally cure at a rate of 8 12 hours can be extended to 14 24 hours or more.

 Don't risk these problems.
-Keep enough material at 70° to 80°F for about 2 days of production.
+Keep enough material at 70° to 80°F for about 2 days production.
 This will minimize the storage space required to keep the material warm.
-Refer to NEOGARD's Accelerator Curing Charts when these conditions exist.
 When possible, apply the coatings earlier in the day, making sure the substrate is dry, and quit early enough to allow several hours of cure from the sun.
-Remember, if the application area is enclosed with no exchange of air over the membrane, the relative humidity (moisture) may be severely reduced, resulting in a slow curing time.